 The unit shall be completely self-contained and shall not require external probes or other attachments to perform the required functions.

-1 Micrometer having a capacity of 0 to 25 mm (0 to 1 inch) and calibrated in micrometers (0.1 mil).
+- 1 Micrometer having a capacity of 0 to 25 mm (0 to 1 inch) and calibrated in micrometers (0.1 mil).

+- 1 48 inch electronic building level.

+- 1 Mechanical measuring wheel.